Optimize Your Coaching Time with the Quadrant Coaching Method – Part 1

 Quadrant coaching has been developed, designed, and honed into existence based on the two biggest barriers that stand in the way of managers coaching:

 - finding time to coach

-For nearly 15 years, this out-of-the-box approach has been a huge success for our clients, both managers and reps alike.
+For nearly 15 years, this out-of-the-box approach has been a huge success for our clients, both sales managers and sales reps alike.
 It truly does lighten the coach’s load and makes their sessions more effective and efficient, while helping reps develop self-awareness and grow their “coachability.”